Play Places for Adults and Children

-Kids receive the greatest value from activities and structures that are designed for their ability levels, including their physical strength, motor skills and level of cognitive development.
-While some equipment may be designed for kids under 5, these activities are still safe and fun for older kids ages 5 to 12.
+Kids receive the greatest value from activities and structures that are designed for their ability levels.
+These include their physical strength, motor skills, and level of cognitive development.
+While some equipment may be designed for kids under 5, these activities are still safe and can still be fun for older kids between 6 and 12.

 2. Choosing Safe Equipment

 Safety is a concern for many parents and caregivers when it comes to playgrounds.
 To ensure a playground is as safe as possible, keep in mind proper equipment sizes, surfacing and playground conditions.

 Young kids are energetic, so it’s important to match playground equipment to their development and their energy levels.
 To keep kids ages 2 to 5 safe on the playground, choose the proper size of equipment to ensure they can be safe while they play.
 Surfacing can also help kids remain safe while playing by lessening the impact of falls from slides, swings, climbing structures and other playground equipment.
 Finally, regularly assess your playground’s conditions to discern whether other measures for safety need to be implemented, including shade structures or borders.